 How to choose the right airline

-If you have a small dog that meets the cabin limits (most often around 8 kg including carrier), traditional network airlines like Lufthansa, Austrian, SWISS, KLM, Air France, Turkish Airlines, or Iberia offer the best chance.
+If you have a small dog that fits cabin limits (most often around 8 kg including the carrier), your best chances are with full‑service network airlines like Lufthansa, Austrian, SWISS, KLM, Air France, Turkish Airlines or Iberia.

-If you have a larger dog, expect transport in the hold or as cargo.
-In such a case, it is important to minimize layovers, avoid extreme temperatures, and verify the specific conditions for the entire route.
+With a larger dog, expect travel in the hold or as cargo.
+Minimize connections, avoid extreme temperatures, and check the exact rules for the whole itinerary.

-Low-cost airlines like Ryanair and Wizz Air are not suitable for regular dog transport.
+Low‑cost airlines like Ryanair and Wizz Air are not suitable for regular pet travel.

 Conclusion

-The information provided was current at the time of writing this article.
-However, animal transport conditions can change – not only between individual airlines but also depending on the specific route, aircraft type, or current legislative rules of the destination country.
+The information above was current at the time of writing.
+Pet travel rules can change — not only between airlines, but also depending on the specific route, aircraft type, and the destination country’s regulations.

-Therefore, when planning a flight with a dog, we always recommend contacting the specific airline in advance to verify current conditions, availability of space for the animal on the given flight, and all veterinary and documentation requirements.
+When planning a flight with a dog, we recommend contacting the airline in advance to confirm current rules, the availability of a spot for your pet on your flight, and all veterinary and documentation requirements.

-If you are unsure about the procedure or want to ensure everything goes smoothly, we will be happy to help you with planning.
+If you’re unsure about the process or want the peace of mind that everything’s in order, we’re happy to help with planning.
 Just contact us.